Azure/azure-sdk-for-net/sdk/resourceconnector/Azure.ResourceManager.ResourceConnector/README.md

-# Microsoft Azure Azure.ResourceManager.ResourceConnector management client library for .NET
+# Microsoft Azure ResourceConnector management client library for .NET

 Azure Arc resource connector or azure arc resource bridge is a Microsoft managed product that is part of the core Azure Arc platform.
 It is designed to host other Azure Arc services.
 The resource bridge supports VM self-servicing and management from Azure, for virtualized Windows and Linux virtual machines hosted in an on-premises environments (Arc Enabled VMware vSphere, Azure Stack HCI, Arc-enabled SCVMM).

 Arc resource bridge is a packaged virtual machine that hosts a management Kubernetes cluster and requires minimal user management.
 The virtual machine is deployed on the on-premises infrastructure, and an ARM resource of Arc resource bridge is created in Azure.
 The two resources are then connected, allowing VM self-service and management from Azure.
 The on-premises resource bridge uses guest management to tag local resources, making them available in Azure.

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities: